Generic Name: amphotericin b lipid complex (am-foe-TER-ih-sin B)

 Use Abelcet as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Abelcet is usually administered as an injection at your doctor's office, hospital, or clinic.
-If you are using Abelcet at home, carefully follow the injection procedures taught to you by your health care provider.
+- Abelcet will be administered as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 Ask your health care provider any questions you may have about how to use Abelcet.